-Any staff member (employee or contractor) wanting to terminate their employment or association with the service, is required to provide 30 days written notice to the Director (This can be in the form of a letter of resignation).
+Any staff member (employee or contractor) wanting to terminate their employment or association with the service, is required to provide 14 days written notice to the Director.
 All materials and equipment belonging to Right Choice Family Day Care must be returned in a timely manner.
 Any passwords to computer systems will be changed and access to the service files removed.
 All office keys and security passes will need to be returned by the last day of work.
 Failure to return items will incur a fee of \$200 which will be used to cover the cost of replacing the key and pass.